AlexGustafsson/upmon/api/README.md

-# Go API client for openapi
+# Go API client for api

 A cloud-native, distributed uptime monitor written in Go